 - Engage with peer development and review

-If you're interested in attending any events or workshops or receiving learning and teaching support from our consultancy services, contact us:
+If you're interested in attending any events or workshops that are on our events calendar or receiving learning and teaching support from our consultancy services, please contact us at:

-You can obtain HEA recognition through the APEX Programme or make an individual application directly to the Higher Education Academy (HEA).
-If you apply through APEX you'll need to pay half of the full fee.
-Partner staff can register for APEX free of charge to work towards Associate Fellowship, Fellowship or Senior Fellowship of the Higher Education Academy.
+You can obtain HEA recognition through the APEX Programme or make an individual application directly to Advance HE.
+Partner staff can register for APEX and work towards Associate Fellowship, Fellowship or Senior Fellowship of the Higher Education Academy (HEA).

-You can access workshops in our Academic Events Programme and receive guidance and individual feedback on your application from the APEX Pathway Co-ordinator for your Fellowship.
+Partner staff can access workshops in our academic events programme and have the opportunity to receive guidance and individual feedback on their application from the APEX team.
+For more specific details and to discuss your specific requirements please email firstname.lastname@example.org.